Shadrinsk: History

 Shadrinsk was founded in 1662 as an agricultural and trade settlement.
 Shadrinsk hosted the second largest fair in the Urals region.
 Town status was granted to it from 1712 to 1737 and in 1781.
+Some Polish insurgents of the January Uprising were exiled in Shadrinsk in the 1860s.

 Administrative and municipal status

 Within the framework of administrative divisions, Shadrinsk serves as the administrative center of Shadrinsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Shadrinsk Town Under Oblast Jurisdiction—an administrative unit with a status equal to that of the districts.
 As a municipal division, Shadrinsk Town Under Oblast Jurisdiction is incorporated as Shadrinsk Urban Okrug.